 But if you study the actual truck weight limits by state, you’ll find that almost all states allow carriers with designated permits to handle containers that are 10,000–15,000 pounds heavier than the 44,000-pound “limit.”

-As a heavy freight shipper, you should aim to maximize ocean container payload in order to reduce freight costs per ton.
+When performing heavy freight shipping, you should aim to maximize ocean container payload in order to reduce freight costs per ton.
 But in order to do that, you’ll need to build relationships with trucking companies that have the blanket or single-trip permits to move containers direct from the port to the consignee with no need for transloading.

 You may also want to consider working with a freight forwarder that specializes in global, door-to-door moves of heavy freight and can manage every aspect of the move, from pick-up to final delivery.